FazraFarook/aapl-stock-price-forecasting/README.md

 * Ticker: AAPL
 * Frequency: Daily

-**Note:** A local copy of the dataset (`aapl_stock_data.csv`) is included to ensure reproducibility, since data retrieved from Yahoo Finance may vary slightly over time.
+**Note:** A local copy of the dataset (`aapl_stock_data.xlsx`) is included to ensure reproducibility, since data retrieved from Yahoo Finance may vary slightly over time.

 ## Methods